-ACTIVISION'S SECOND QUARTER FISCAL YEAR 2001 RESULTS EXCEED ANALYST EXPECTATIONS Santa Monica, CA - October 23, 2000 - Activision, Inc. (Nasdaq: ATVI) today announced record financial results for the second fiscal quarter ended September 30, 2000.
+ACTIVISION ANNOUNCES BETTER THAN EXPECTED SECOND QUARTER 2002 FINANCIAL RESULTSSANTA MONICA, CA - October 17, 2001 - Activision, Inc. (Nasdaq: ATVI) today announced better than expected financial results for the second fiscal quarter and record results for the six-month period ended September 30, 2001.

 Activision maintains operations in the US, Canada, the United Kingdom, France, Germany, Japan, Australia and the Netherlands.
 More information about Activision and its products can be found on the company's World Wide Web site, which is located at http://www.activision.com.

 Note: The statements made in this press release that are not historical facts are forward-looking statements.
 Although the company believes that its plans, intentions and expectations reflected in such forward-looking statements are reasonable, a number of important factors could cause our actual future results to differ materially from those expressed in any such forward-looking statements.